wrannaman/stripe-analysis/README.md

-# Auto analyze and categorize your top customers on Sripe
+# Use AI to analyze and categorize your top customers on Sripe

 ## Getting started